DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/05-Numerical-Data.md

 > *Example*:
 The average number of characters across all emails can be estimated using the sample data.
 Based on the sample of 50 emails, what would be a reasonable estimate of $\mu_x$, the mean number of characters in all emails in the `email` data set?
 (Recall that `email50` is a sample from `email`.)

 The sample mean, 11.6, may provide a reasonable estimate of $\mu_x$.
 While this number will not be perfect, it provides a **point estimate** of the population mean.
-Later in the course, we will develop tools to characterize the accuracy of point estimates, and we will find that point estimates based on larger samples tend to be more accurate than those based on smaller samples.
+Later in the text, we will develop tools to characterize the accuracy of point estimates, and we will find that point estimates based on larger samples tend to be more accurate than those based on smaller samples.

 > *Example*: